Helgar-Helgar/google-homepage/README.md

-Odin Project to reverse build a static Google Homepage imitation.
+Odin Project to build a static Google Homepage imitation.